Nsustain/nsustain.com/HALL_OF_FRAME.md

   <b>
     Hall of Frame
   </b><br>
-  These people helped make Nsustain more secure.
+  These people helped Nsustain become more secure.
 Thank you!
 </p>

 <br>